"Shoplifters Of The World Unite"

 It is highly doubtful that this item really exists.
 "Shoplifters Of The World Unite" was only released as a b-side on the "Ask" 12" single in Australia.
 However, please write if you do know something about this.

 The European editions were made in Germany for the European market (including France).
-They are usually listed as German pressings on auction sites and music collecting retail websites.
+They bear a French price code on the back of the sleeve and the musical rights societies STEMRA and BIEM are also credited on the labels.
+They are usually listed as German pressings on auction sites and music collecting websites.

 This is usually referred to as the German black vinyl 7".
+It was manufactured in Germany for the German, Dutch and French markets (and perhaps also other smaller European markets).
 The sleeve is made of thin paper and opens at the top.
 The front artwork is similar, but very slightly different to the UK front artwork.
-The back differs from the UK back by the addition of Line Records credits and logos.
-It also differs from the back of the 'proper' German 7" on blue vinyl (described below) by the presence of a barcode and differently displayed credits, catalogue number and logo.
-The record has classic Line labels, just like the blue vinyl German edition, but the text on it is laid out differently.
+The back differs from the UK back by a few details: the UK catalogue number was omitted from the top right corner, the German catalogue number was added in a black box above the barcode (along with German and French price codes), the label code was moved to the bottom right corner and printed in black, the Rough Trade logo was replaced with a Line Records logo and Line Records credits were added in black at the very bottom beneath an advertisement for the availability of a 12" counterpart.
+It also differs from the back of the 'strictly' German 7" on blue vinyl (described below) by the presence of a barcode and differently displayed credits, catalogue number and logo.
+The record bears classic Line labels with graph paper motif, just like the blue vinyl German edition, but the text layout was slightly changed, the catalogue number was adapted, the European rights societies STEMRA and BIEM are also credited along with GEMA, and the production is credited to Johnny Marr only.

 §